Is Uzbekistan is safe to travel to? This question is likely high on your list of concerns when considering a trip here.

-For added comfort and privacy though, I’d probably advise you to try and get your own private cabin rather than sharing with 50 or so people in the third class section.
+For added comfort and privacy though, try and get your own private cabin rather than sharing with 50 or so people in the third class section.
 If you so wish, you can opt for your luggage to be kept in a designated luggage car.

 The road conditions in Uzbekistan leave a lot to be desired.
 However, things are being improved and the recent uptick in tourism is aiding the country in being able to finance necessary maintenance works.